 - From there, IFTTT (If Not This, Then That) communicates with Nightscout and the SmartThings servers.
 Low events trigger a message to the SmartThings hub to power on the light.

-He plans to make some simple changes soon to trigger alerts and responsive lighting in other rooms beyond just the bedroom.
+He plans to make some simple changes soon to trigger alerts and responsive lighting in other rooms beyond just the master bedroom.

 Anyone wanting to explore setting up a system like this for themselves would be best-served by investigating the Nightscout documentation already published, and connecting to the CGM in the Cloud community online or developer-specific sites, he says.